 If you want to tweak your budget, you need to figure out what your current earning and spending habits look like.
-Bank of America guides you through creating a monthly budget and takes you through each task, like collecting your financial statements, listing your expenses, and setting your goals.
+Begin by creating a monthly budget.
+Collect your financial statements, list your expenses, and setting your goals.
 This allows you to see where your money is going and areas where you can cut down.
 For instance, if you have a public transportation pass that you pay for but rarely use because you are retired, this is an expense you can likely save on going forward.
 You can also reconsider “luxury” costs like going out to eat.

 If you have a large family home and your kids are long gone, you might consider moving to a smaller property.
 You can sell the house and use the profits to fund the down payment you will need for a new place.
 Downsizing also has other benefits for seniors: It means you will spend less money and time on home maintenance.
 When looking for a new property, you can further focus on finding the perfect real estate for aging in place; for instance, you can opt for a one-story model that nixes the need to climb stairs.

 Social Security benefits are designed to keep people afloat after they retire.
 You might want to cash in on these advantages as soon as possible.
-If you do this, however, your benefits will be reduced in the long run.
-Instead, hold off on claiming them.
-If you delay receiving your benefits until after the official retirement age, your monthly payments may be hiked up for as long as five years.
-Social Security payments have also gone up in the past years, with 2019 seeing the biggest rise in benefits in years.
+If you do this, however, your benefits will be reduced by 25% compared to if you hold off claiming benefits until after the full retirement age of 66.
+And, if you delay claiming your social security benefits until age 72 you will get an extra 32% monthly income.

 Follow these tips and you will be on your way to enjoying retirement.
 They don’t require a lot of energy or time to implement but can spare you the stress of financial worries as you get older.
 This doesn’t just mean more money in your pocket, it also means peace of mind — which you can’t put a price on.
 With your financial security in retirement secured, you can focus on other aspects that are essential to happiness in retirement.